emmahoggett/MPC-Project/README.md

 ### Description
 <!--- Modify this section --->
-This project's aim is to control a quadcopter through model predictive control methods.
-The first approch is by a linearization of the system and the second approach use non linear model predictive control.
+This project aims to control a quadcopter through model predictive control methods.
+The first approach is by a linearization of the system and the second approach use non-linear model predictive control.
 At the end of the project, it was noticed that the second approach reach better performances, yet the computations take more time then the linearization method.